10 Natural ways to prevent incontinence

 In simple terms, incontinence means leaking of the urine i.e., a person urinates involuntary when he/she do not want to.
 The condition arises as the control over the urinary sphincter is weakened.
 Incontinence is more common in women than in men.
 The management for urinary incontinence depends on the factors like the age of the patient, general health, and mental state.

-The following ways can be useful to prevent urinary incontinence:
+The following ways can be used to prevent urinary incontinence:

 Pelvic floor exercises